-Self-assembly of luminescent 42-metal lanthanide nanowheels with sensing properties towards metal ions and nitro explosives
+Self-assembly of luminescent 42-metal lanthanide nanowheels with sensing properties towards metal ions and nitro explosives†

 Two 42-metal lanthanide wheel-like nanoclusters 1 and 2 were successfully constructed from a tridentate vanillin ligand.
 The external and internal diameters of the wheels in the clusters are about 3.6 nm and 1.5 nm, respectively.
 The vanillin ligand exhibits a μ2(η1:η2:η1) coordination mode in the structures of the clusters.
 In the solid state, 1 and 2 have open 3D channel structures.
-Upon excitations in ligand absorption bands, 1 and 2 exhibit typical NIR luminescence of Yb3+ and visible emission of Sm3+, respectively.
+Upon excitation in the ligand absorption bands, 1 and 2 exhibit typical NIR luminescence of Yb3+ and visible emission of Sm3+, respectively.
 Interestingly, 1 shows lanthanide luminescent sensing towards metal ions and nitro explosives, especially to Cu2+, Cd2+ and 2-NP at the ppm level.

 - This article is part of the themed collection: 2019 Journal of Materials Chemistry C HOT Papers